Repost from 2015. Edited, rewritten, and corrected.

 The reason Christians use this cliché is that they want to be on God’s side and the sinner’s side at the same time.
 Most Christians want to be liked and respected, yet they know the Bible says some pretty harsh things about non-Christians and the sins they commit.
 What’s a believer to do?
-Why, come up with a catchy cliché that absolutely goes against the teachings of the Bible.
+Why, do what Evangelicals do best: come up with a catchy cliché that absolutely goes against the teachings of the Bible.

 Here’s the problem with hate the sin but love the sinner thinking.
-According to the Bible, you know the book that Evangelicals swear by, God doesn’t think this way.
+According to the Bible — the book that Evangelicals swear by — God doesn’t think this way.
 Here’s what the Bible says about God and how he views sin and the sinner:

 - God judgeth the righteous, and God is angry with the wicked every day.
 (Psalm 7:11)